Vorplex/mono/packages/vorplex/drx/readme.md

 ## `<x-import>`

 Splices another file's content in at the tag's position — resolved before compilation, so it behaves like a literal paste.
-The `.drx` extension may be omitted; `.ts` and `.css` must be given explicitly.
+Give the full path including its extension: `.drx` files splice in as markup; `.ts` and `.css` become inline TypeScript and styles.

 | Name  | Description                   |
 | ----- | ----------------------------- |